 - Toxicity – This includes smoking or exposure to high amounts of pollution, heavy metals or pesticides.

 Common Eczema Symptoms

 Eczema symptoms all have one thing in common; they are all related to inflammation.
-This inflammation occurs on the corneal layer and once the barrier of the skin becomes damaged or dry, factors like lots of moisture or allergies then leads to an immune response, sensitivity and irritation that can be really hard to control, painful and uncomfortable.
+This inflammation occurs on the corneal layer and once the barrier of the skin becomes damaged or dry, factors like loss of moisture, or allergies, can then lead to an immune response, sensitivity, and irritation that can be really hard to control, painful, and uncomfortable.

 - Inflamed skin such as skin that appears red and swollen